 Prevenar 13 contains small amounts of polysaccharides (a type of sugar) extracted from the ‘capsule’ that surrounds the S. pneumoniae bacterium.
 These polysaccharides have been purified, then ‘conjugated’ (attached) to a carrier to help them to be recognised by the immune system.
 The vaccine is also ‘adsorbed’ (fixed) onto an aluminium compound to enhance the immune response.

 Prevenar 13 contains the polysaccharides from 13 different types of S. pneumoniae (serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F and 23F).
-In Europe, it is estimated that these are responsible for between 73 and 100% of the cases of invasive disease in children under the age of five years, depending on the country.
-The six additional polysaccharides contained in Prevenar 13 (but not in Prevenar) are responsible for between 16 and 60% of the cases.
-In adults aged over 50 years, the pneumococcal serotypes in Prevenar 13 may be responsible for at least 50% to 76% of cases of invasive disease, depending on the country.
+In Europe, it is estimated that these are responsible for between 73 and 100% of the cases of invasive disease in children under the age of five years, and at least 50 – 76% of the cases of invasive disease in adults, depending on the country.
+Prevenar 13 is very similar to Prevenar but contains six additional polysaccharides from serotypes which are responsible for between 16 and 60% of the cases.

 - How has Prevenar 13 been studied?